 - ➤ 4.1.
 "Promote measures to collect ship generated waste" (enhanced application of HELCOM's 'no special-fee' system for port reception facilities especially for oily wastes from machinery spaces, sewage and garbage).
 It is important that the main ports implement a uniform and transparent approach.
-Furthermore, the availability of port reception facilities in the Baltic Sea Ports should be further enhanced covering the delivery of all wastes, especially waste waters, taking into account the proposal by the HELCOM Member States to the International Maritime Organisation (IMO), asking for a prohibition of the discharge of sewage from ships, especially from passenger ships and ferries.
-(Lead: HELCOM tbc; Deadline for progress review: to be determined) FAST TRACK - > 4.2.
+Furthermore, the availability of port reception facilities in the Baltic Sea Ports should be further enhanced covering the delivery of all wastes, including sewage (see Flagship Project 4.4).
+(Lead: HELCOM; Deadline for progress review: to be determined) FAST TRACK - ➤ 4.2.
 "Promote measures to reduce emissions from ships and enhance the development for shore side electricity facilities or for emission treatment in all major ports around the Baltic Sea".
-Their use should be promoted including through economic incentives in order
+Their use should be promoted including through economic incentives in order to come to a level playing field.
+(Lead: Finland and Sweden; Deadline for progress review: to be determined by the lead Member State) FAST TRACK - ▶ 4.3.
+"Introduce differentiated port dues depending on the environmental impact of ships" in the main ports of the Baltic Sea in order to set incentives for ships producing low emissions, managing waste water and ballast water in a sustainable way, using environmentally friendly technologies (especially propulsion systems with, for example, improved energy efficiency), having high safety standards, etc. (Lead: HELCOM; Deadline for progress review: to be determined) FAST TRACK